%s1 / %s2

 From Kristin Dreyer Kramer | Part of the Shelf Discovery series | 03:00

-Hotpotmurder_small Each week on Shelf Discovery, host Kristin Dreyer Kamer offers listeners a brief look inside the pages of a new book.
+Brideandgroom_small Each week on Shelf Discovery, host Kristin Dreyer Kamer offers listeners a brief look inside the pages of a new book.
 From mysteries to memoirs, classics to chick lit, busy readers are sure to find plenty of picks to add to their shelves.
-On this week's show, Kristin searches for a killer with a food stand owner and her cousin in Hot Pot Murder by Jennifer J. Chow.
+On this week's show, Kristin follows a new bride’s search for the truth in Bride and Groom by Rona Halsall.

 To read the full review, visit NightsAndWeekends.com.